How Service Dogs Can Ease Veterans’ PTSD

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-September is National Service Dog Month, and while they deserve a special shout-out every day of the year, service dogs should not be overlooked on November 11, Veterans Day.
-In 2021, the Department of Veteran Affairs found in a study that service dogs help decrease post-traumatic stress disorder (PTSD) in veterans.
+Every day’s a great day to celebrate service dogsopens in a new tab, and that goes double on Veteran’s Day.
+In 2021, the Department of Veteran Affairs found in a studyopens in a new tab that service dogs help decrease post-traumatic stress disorder (PTSD) in veterans.
 In the report following the study, the VA said that veterans paired with service dogs showed fewer signs of suicidal ideation and had improved mental health overall.

 A 2020 study from Frontiers in Psychologyopens in a new tab found that of all the tasks service dogs are trained to do, their ability to ease veterans’ anxiety was the most helpful — and the most often used.
 Unlike pet dogs, service dogs’ special trainingopens in a new tab makes them more qualified to identify and disrupt anxious episodes.